Sotie

 There is some scholarly debate over whether the sotie should be considered a separate genre from the farce or the morality play, but it does have certain unique characteristics.
-Whereas the characters in a farce would be distinguished individuals with proper names, the characters in the soties were pure allegories.
+Whereas the characters in a farce would be distinguishable individuals with proper names, the characters in the soties were pure allegories.
 The characters had names such as "First Fool" and "Second Fool", or "Everyman", "Pilgrim" etc. Sometime there would be a leader of the fools, called "Mother Fool" (Mère Sotte).
 These allegorical protagonists were also common to morality plays, but unlike this genre, the sotie was primarily meant to entertain.
 The plays also had highly complex rhyme schemes, and sophisticated verse structures.

 The best known soties playwright is Pierre Gringore, and the best-known play his 1511 Jeu du prince des sots (Play of the Prince of Fools).
 In this play, "Mother Fool" represents the papacy, and for this reason the satire was tolerated by the French king.
+Another renowned soties playwright was the court jester Triboulet, whose merits were rewarded generously by René of Anjou and Charles, Duke of Orléans.
 In the 16th century, soties were banned and went out of use.
 The term has, however, been used also for modern works.
 The 20th-century author André Gide referred to his 1914 novel Les caves du Vatican as a sotie.